Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Gravitationally stratified atmospheres and stellar winds

 On a side note (to which we return in Ch.~\ref{ch:formation}), the same equation Eq.~(\ref{eq:mom} also informs us about an accelerating inflow (for which $v{\rm d}v/{\rm d}r>0$ as both $v<0$ and ${\rm d}v/{\rm d}r<0$) enabling the formation of stars and planetary systems: gravity can win out over a pressure difference on very large scales in the Galaxy on which stars form, because now gravity in fact is built up by the infalling matter itself so that $M_\odot$ needs to be replaced to read

-[H-III:3] ``To make a\indexit{gravitational collapse!condition for} star of a given mass $M$ from a gas with temperature $T$, gravity must overcome the pressure support.
+\ors[III:3.1] ``To make a\indexit{gravitational!collapse!condition for} star of a given mass $M$ from a gas with temperature $T$, gravity must overcome the pressure support.
 [One way to estimate the required properties of a cloud involved in the initiation of star formation is to look at Eq.~(\ref{eq:infalling}) and see when conditions cannot remain in a stationary balance, {\em i.e.,} when $v=0$ cannot be maintained.
-That occurs when] the radius $R$ of the protostellar\indexit{protostellar cloud} cloud exceeds]
+That occurs when] the radius $R$ of the protostellar\indexit{protostellar!cloud} cloud exceeds the critical radius]

 where $c_{\rm s}$ is the sound speed and $m_{\rm p}$ is the mass of the hydrogen atom.
 Taking a mean molecular weight $\mu = 2.3$, appropriate for molecular hydrogen plus helium, and a typical cold molecular cloud temperature of $T = 10$\,K, Eq.~(\ref{eqlh:rofm}) implies that a solar mass star must collapse from a cloud of radius $R \sim 2 \times 10^4$~astronomical units ([{\em i.e.,} Sun-Earth distances; shorthand] AU).''